 An employment contract is an agreement outlining the conditions of an individual’s working relationship and arrangements, including rights, responsibilities, working hours, salary, any benefits, and holiday entitlement.

-It should preferably be in a written format and signed by both the employer and employee to act as a binding agreement and setting out the legal obligations of each party.
+It should preferably be in a written format and signed by both the employer and employee to act as a binding agreement and setting out the legal obligations of each party, however, verbal contracts may still be valid.
+Even where there is no written contract, or it has not been signed by both parties, the employee may be entitled to certain rights, such as being paid for their work and accruing annual leave, depending on their employment status and the type of employment contract they have.

 The terms of the contract should be agreed before the individual starts working for the organisation.
 Should the terms of the contract change during the employment relationship, for example if flexible working is adopted or the job role or location changes, any changes should generally be agreed between the parties and the changes reflected in an updated contract.